emqx/emqx-docs/en_US/messaging/mqtt-wildcard-subscription.md

 This section demonstrates how to use the MQTTX client to create subscriptions to wildcard topics.

-In this demonstration, you can create one client connection `demo` as a publisher to publish messages.
+In this demonstration, you can create one client connection `Demo` as a publisher to publish messages.
 Then, you can create another client connection as a subscriber.
 The subscriber subscribes to the following wildcard topics:

 - `testtopic/+/temperature`
 - `testtopic/#`